mahambutt1/mahambutt1/README.md

 # Explore the Jungle

-Explore the jungle is an example of a Python text-based adventure game.
+Explore the jungle is an example of a Python text-based adventure game, where players embark on exciting journey through a jungle.
+You will make decions, explore various locations, solve puzzles and enounter challenges and make choices that impact the story.

 ## Installation